GridPane includes functionality in the Control Panel to easily manage and configure the domains for your WordPress sites.

 Below we’ll look at how the different routing options affect your website.
 Be sure to read all of information about the default None setting as most of the info you need to know is here.

-GridPane now only take control of the application level site routing wp_options.home wp_options.siteurl via the wp-config.php file IF server routing is active.
+GridPane now only takes control of the application level site routing wp_options.home wp_options.siteurl via the wp-config.php file IF server routing is active.

 By default, new websites will be built with None routing and this, and any change back to none will lead to this: